rvankoert/loghi/README.md

 ### Docker Images

-The easiest way to use Loghi is through Docker.
-You can pull the default Docker images from [Docker Hub](https://hub.docker.com/u/loghi):
+For most users, Docker offers the easiest and most straightforward way to deploy and use Loghi.
+Pre-built Docker images contain all the necessary dependencies and can be easily pulled from [Docker Hub](https://hub.docker.com/u/loghi):

 ```bash
 docker pull loghi/docker.laypa